The "Coast Starlight": A Los Angeles-Seattle Train

 Historically, there was no one train that served the entire Pacific coast between Los Angeles and Seattle (and all major stops in between), like today's Starlight operated by Amtrak.

-However, thanks to the Southern Pacific's burgeoning fleet of passenger trains back in the heyday of rail travel, the railroad essentially covered the same territory such as the Starlight, Coast Daylight, Cascade, Owl, and most importantly the Shasta Daylight (it should be noted that all of these trains covered similar routes with just different names).
+However, thanks to the Southern Pacific's burgeoning fleet of passenger trains, the railroad essentially covered the same territory with the Starlight, Coast Daylight, Cascade, Owl, and most importantly the Shasta Daylight.

 When Amtrak began operations it at first had no name for the route but eventually settled on a combination of the former two SP trains to come up with the Coast Starlight.